Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 ## Getting the system ready
 ---

-Before we begin, We need to update our usual repositories and upgrade our system so that we don't run into conflicts for obsolete packages.
+Before we begin, We need to update our usual repositories and upgrade our system so that we don't run into conflicts with obsolete packages.

 To achieve that, we need to run this simple command: